Trump announces emergency aid for farmers hurt by trade war, says they'll win in the end

 The president on Wednesday will meet with European Commission President Jean-Claude Juncker at the White House as the EU hopes to convince him to hold off from raising tariffs on imported cars and avoid a trans-Atlantic trade war.

-During his speech in Kansas, Trump appeared less than conciliatory in his approach to European allies.
-He called the EU “terrible” and said the U.S. was losing billions of dollars in a trade deficit.
+During his speech in Missouri, Trump appeared less than conciliatory in his approach to European allies.
+He called the EU “terrible” and said the U.S. was losing billions of dollars.

 “These countries have been ripping us off for decades,” he said.
 “What the EU is doing is terrible.”